nuthanc/ml-stephen/knn-tf/README.md

     * Std deviation is obtained by square root of variance
     * By providing axis 0 as second argument, we get our desired result of column-wise mean and variance

+### Standardization directly inside knn function
+* First do standardization for predictionPoint
+* Then for all the features
+* It is not optimized yet as we calculate mean and variance of features every time we change the testPoint